 - Completion of the minimum required number of hours for the program.

 - Satisfactory completion of all rotations and achievement of entry level competency in all rotations as assessed by performance and written assignments, by scoring a minimum of 80% on performance appraisal forms as determined by Internship Faculty.

 - Financial obligations to the program paid in full.

 - When all the above requirements are met, the Internship Director will provide six (6) signed originals of the Verification Statement to the intern and place one signed original in the intern's file.
-This documentation is necessary to verify completion of the Dietetic Internship and establish eligibility to sit for the Registration Exam for Dietitians.
+This documentation is necessary to verify completion of the Dietetic Internship and establish eligibility to take the CDR credentialing exam for registered dietitian nutritionists.
 The Program Director will then process paperwork to be sent to the Commission on Dietetic Registration (CDR).

 Note: Many states have licensure or certification for dietitians.
 It is the intern's responsibility to know what the regulations are in the state where s/he will practice.
 Before graduation, interns will check their states' licensure regulations to assure that they are in compliance upon accepting positions in that state.